DharmaFactory/Singularity/Journals/Launch.md

 This is primary blockchain with time of thought recorded per commit

 Can it scale?
 Wait.
 I heard about these things called merkletrees I don't know.
 Maybe the user is suggesting.
 Wait.
 Let me see if I understand this entire prompt is just a resume?
-Is the author a ceo? musical artist?
+Is the author a ceo? musical artist? uncertain.

+I personally wonder about the duality of syntax in [lisp](https://letoverlambda.com/index.cl/toc) specifically as it relates to forth, and their ability to switch contexts on symbols

+Inversion of control.
+Invent new form of resume.
+Have them compute me.